mrcavalcanti/mosaicoo/docs/sources/developers/http_api/data_source.md

 ## Fetch data source resources by id

-> **Warning:** This API is deprecated since Grafana v9.0.0 and will be removed in a future release.
+> **Warning:** This API is deprecated since Mosaicoo v9.0.0 and will be removed in a future release.
 Refer to the [new data source resources API](#fetch-data-source-resources).

 `GET /api/datasources/:datasourceId/resources/*`